 your doctor or pharmacist before using this product:

-severe loss of body water (dehydration)
+severe loss of body water (dehydration/fluid

-This medicine may contain sugar.
+This medicine may contain aspartame.
 If you have

 You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.